VMuthulakshmi/Simple-Ecommerce-Website-using-Node-/README.md

 # Simple-Ecommerce-Website-using-Node

- This is eccommerce website where this was mainly done to learn the node basics and understanding how the website works
+This is eccommerce website where this was mainly done to learn the node basics and understanding how the website works and for framework express is used and for front-end ejs.

- #What are the uses?
+# What are the uses?

+  # ADMIN

-  -> adding of products only by admin
+  -< adding of products only by admin
+  -< deleting of the products by admin

+  # USERS

-  -> picking of [roducts by the users abd add them to their own cart.
+  -< picking of products by the users abd add them to their own cart.